Laser refractive surgery

 Group 81

-Myopia appears when the eyeball is slightly longer than normal or when the cornea is very curved.
-The light rays then focus on the front of the retina, causing blurred vision.
+Myopia occurs when the eyeball is slightly longer than normal or when the cornea is very curved.
+Light rays focus in front of the retina, causing blurred vision.

 Group 81 (1)

-Hypermetropia occurs when the eyeball is too short or the cornea too flattened, causing light to focus behind the retina.
-This makes near vision, and sometimes far vision, blurry.
+Hyperopia occurs when the eyeball is shortened or the cornea is too flat, causing light to focus behind the retina.
+This causes near vision, and sometimes distance vision, to become blurred.

 ASTIGMATISM